marcosivni/WebHigiia/model/Model.md

 # Higiia Modeling Guide
 ## _Modeling your image dataset with examples_

 Higiia relies on a set of reserved tables and attributes for mapping dataset entries in a _framework_-like environment.
 Therefore, those tables must be created once in the server-side of the CBMIR application ([SIREN][siren]) before you start any Higiia client (A simple telnet connection (`telnet <siren-ip> <siren-port>`) allows you to feed the script to the server-side).
-The default creation script is available [here](www), and the relational representation of the tables are as follows:
+The default creation script is available [here][higiiaddl], and the relational representation of the tables are as follows:

 ![Higiia base tables](example/imgs/HigiiaBaseTables.png)

-- Table Login: For users and passwords (will be deprecated as soon as QSsl gets supported by Emscripten)
+- Table Login: For users and passwords (will be deprecated as soon as QSsl gets supported by Emscripten).
-- Table Pool: Associates images to be queried with a given user
+- Table Pool: Associates images to be queried with a given user.
-- Scope: Defines which are the attributes of interest to be targeted by the CBMIR application (including labeling and visual mining)
+- Scope: Defines which are the attributes of interest to be targeted by the CBMIR application (including labeling and visual mining).
-- Caption: Provides a textual explanation for the Scope attributes
+- Caption: Provides a textual explanation for the Scope attributes.

 **WARNING** Both `Scope` and `Pool` Tables can be linked with your underlying DBMS data dictionary with foreign key constraints to ensure full consistency of the model (you still can use the client without that, though).
 Such constraints are not represented here for simplification purposes.

 ## Setting up Higiia - The Mammogram example

 **Higiia v2.0 is a domainless tool** for any medical image domain of CT, RX, or analogous study types.
-To illustrate the application capabilities, let's set up Higiia as a Content-Based Medical Image Retrieval tool for mammograms[^bignote].
+To illustrate the application capabilities, let's set up Higiia as a Content-Based Medical Image Retrieval tool for mammograms[^note].

 ## Loading a dataset

-In this example, we will configure Higiia to query an [excerpt (05 images)](www) of a [public dataset][mammoset], which can be straighforwardly translated into a relational representation as follows.
+In this example, we will configure Higiia to query an [excerpt (05 images)][mammo] of a [public dataset][mammoset], which can be straighforwardly translated into a relational representation as follows.

 ![Mammogram table](example/imgs/MammogramTable.png)